MafiaCoconut/Monstrino/monstrino-docs/docs/pipelines/data-ingestion/catalog-ingest/overview.md

 deserializing it into a `ReleaseParsedContentRef` model.

 For each attribute the enricher first attempts resolution via built-in scripts.
-If the script cannot resolve the attribute, it creates an `enrichment_job` record in `ai_orchestrator.enrichment_job` with `status = pending_ai_processing`.
-The AI Orchestrator independently picks up the job, runs the AI workflow, and writes the result back to the table.
-The enricher reads the result and evaluates it through the same validation and policy pipeline as script-resolved values.
+If the script cannot resolve the attribute, it publishes `ai.job.requested` to Kafka and continues processing other attributes.
+The AI pipeline — `ai-intake-service`, `ai-orchestrator`, and `ai-job-dispatcher-service` — handles execution independently and returns the result via the `catalog-enricher.attribute-result` Kafka topic.
+The enricher consumes the result and evaluates it through the same validation and policy pipeline as script-resolved values.

 After all attributes are settled, the enricher persists the final model